 ./identity_windows_amd64.exe authorize storagenode firstname.lastname@example.org:ohihioHiohohIOhUyTUfyufVJHvufUyvJHvyFTYdhVJGionOoHib

-firstname.lastname@example.org:ohihioHiohohIOhUyTUfyufVJHvufUyvJHvyFTYdhVJGionOoHib is your authorization token from your invitation email.
+email@example.com:ohihioHiohohIOhUyTUfyufVJHvufUyvJHvyFTYdhVJGionOoHib is your authorization token you received in your invitation email.

-We recommend to move your signed identity from the SD card to the HDD with data.
+We recommend to move your signed identity from the SD card to the HDD with the storagenode data.
 If the SD card fails, you will not lose your identity.
-In the event of a hard drive failure, your node is lost anyway, so it is better to store identity and data together in different folders on the hard drive.
+In the event of a hard drive failure, your node would be lost anyway, so it is better to store identity and data together in different folders on the hard drive.